Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Friends at Dotori Cafe Seoul South Korea: Two people seated at a wooden table in a rustic café, surrounded by dried plants and earthy decor.
 A small window lets in natural light, contrasting with the warm glow of the pendant lights above, enhancing the cozy and intimate atmosphere of the space.

-• Most cafes will usually have a plant milk option, and if there are none, ades and teas are common.
+• Most cafes usually have a plant milk option, and if there are none, ades and teas are common.

 • Many traditional Korean sweets are usually vegan.